Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

 1. The creation of [Digital Twin Interfaces](https://github.com/Azure/azure-iot-sdk-c/blob/public-preview/digitaltwin_client/doc/interfaces.md) and binding device side functionality with the cloud-based capabilities such as the flow of telemetry or property and command updates.
 2. The establishment of control and data communication with the device hardware or firmware.

-Each PnP Bridge Adapters is designed to specifically interact with certain types of devices based on how connections are made or how device side communication is established.
+Each PnP Bridge Adapter is designed to specifically interact with certain types of devices based on how connections are made or how device side communication is established.
 However, even if the communication happens over some handshaking protocol, a PnP Bridge Adapters may have multiple ways of interpreting the data from a supported device.
 In such cases, an interface component in the configuration file that specifies this adapter to be its associated PnP Bridge Adapters, should also specify which “interface configuration” its adapter must use in order to parse the data coming from the device.

 The PnP Bridge Adapter interacts with the device using whichever communication protocol it supports and APIs provided by the underlying operating system (Windows, Linux or uses a platform abstraction layer) or vendor provided APIs for interaction with custom hardware/firmware.
 On the cloud side, the PnP Bridge Adapter uses APIs provided by the Azure IoT Device C SDK to create digital twin interfaces and bind callback functions to report updates to telemetry, properties or commands.